mbailey/keycutter/README.md

 Keycutter came out of an attempt to solve this problem but evolved into a tool to improve security by simplifying FIDO SSH Key management.

-Keycutter is a config cookie cutter that creates FIDO SSH keys on hardware security keys (e.g. Yubikeys), along with Git and SSH config so they're ready to use immediately.
+Keycutter is a config cookie cutter that creates FIDO SSH keys on hardware security keys (e.g. Yubikeys), along with SSH config so they're ready to use immediately.

 *While initially created for use with YubiKeys and GitHub, Keycutter supports other devices and services.*